kid551/Tmp-Test/VBDDVariables.md

 ### Q&A
 **1. Is there any command line to build DDVariableStore.DLL**

-&nbsp;&nbsp;Yes, by running *VB6 /make DDVariableStore.vbp*.
+Yes, by running *VB6 /make DDVariableStore.vbp*.
 VB6 compiles *DDVariableStore.vbp* and generate the DLL, using the existing settings stored in the project file.

 **2. How to register DDVariableStore.DLL**

-&nbsp;&nbsp;*STAFWrap.DLL* is supposed to be in the directory where DDVariableStore.DLL stays.
+*STAFWrap.DLL* is supposed to be in the directory where DDVariableStore.DLL stays.
 In DOS command line, for example: run ```regsvr32 c:\mypath\DDVariableStore.DLL```

 **3. How to use DDVariableStore.DLL**

-&nbsp;&nbsp;DDVariableStore.DLL is a COM automation interface.
+*DDVariableStore.DLL* is a COM automation interface.
 It is easy to be used in different languages.

 ### Example